pcutler/baseball/wp-content/plugins/google-drive-embedder/readme.txt

 This Google Drive plugin extends the Google Apps Login plugin, making use of that plugin's settings rather than insisting that you register a new whole new application with Google for each plugin separately.
-For those of your users who choosing to Login via Google to connect to your WordPress site, they only need to authenticate once to be able to browse their Google Drive through the Google Drive plugin, rather than having to click a second time to allow Drive access.
+For those of your users who choose to Login via Google to connect to your WordPress site, they only need to authenticate once to be able to browse their Google Drive through the Google Drive plugin, rather than having to click a second time to allow Drive access.

 Because of this, the Google Drive plugin itself requires no configuration at all - it is delegated to Google Apps Login.